Felicity Moore|October 2, 2020

 Switching to a hybrid POS has saved time and money for George’s business

 When George had his old cash registers he realized that they were limiting his business due to the older features.
-By using them, customers were limited doing cash transactions only.
+By using them, customers were limited to cash transactions only.
 This created a problem considering that 80% of customers preferred to pay with their card.

 George also found that his staff enjoyed the new system as well saying, “Whenever I would hire a new employee I knew that it would take time in order for them to get used to the old system.
 Due to how the registers ran, our staff would have to memorize all of the menu items and their prices in order to check out our guests.
 This would lead to complications such as mischarging customers or delaying their check out process.
 Since incorporating the hybrid POS it has saved me a tremendous amount of time and money on training.”